Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 ```

 To control the number of events passed to processEvents, use the options argument in the EventProcessor constructor.

+**Note**: In this model, you are responsible for closing the `EventHubClient` instance to dispose it.

 ### Use EventHubClient to work with IotHub